 To check your coverage, fill out the form below and one of our representatives will reach out to you to further explain your benefits.
 Our dedicated intake department can review your benefits and pre-determine your coverage.

 We accept most major American insurance providers (except programs like Medicaid and Medicare) to help as many people as possible access treatment.
 Use The Recovery Village Palm Beach at Baptist Health’s insurance verification tool to see if your insurance is accepted, or contact a representative to check your insurance.

 We are in-network with many American private insurance providers, and your insurance company may be one of our in-network providers.
 If you have a provider that is part of our network of accepted insurances, your policy might cover rehab.
 However, even if your provider is in-network with us, the extent of your rehab coverage depends on your policy details.
 Check whether your policy limits the type of program (e.g. detox, inpatient or outpatient) and length of treatment (30 days, 60 days, 90 days) covered.

-Get answers about your policy details by contacting your provider directly through a toll-free line or by calling a representative at The Recovery Village Palm Beach.
+Get answers about your policy details by contacting your provider directly through a toll-free line or by calling a representative at The Recovery Village Palm Beach at Baptist Health.

 - Out-of-Network Providers